UAE: How to visit Sharjah Rain Room; buy tickets online, prices, all you need to know

 Here is everything you need to know about visiting the Sharjah Rain Room:

-The Sharjah Rain Room is open from 9am to 9pm from Saturday to Thursday and operates from 4pm on 10pm on Friday, according to the official website.
+The Sharjah Rain Room is open from 9am to 9pm from Saturday to Thursday and operates from 4pm to 10pm on Friday, according to the official website.

 There are several types of tickets available for adults, children, students as well as teachers.
 Entry for people of determination (PoD) with one companion is free.

-The venue is located 10km from Sahara Centre in Sharjah and takes about 15-20 minutes to reach the venue.
+The venue is located 10km from Sahara Centre in Sharjah, and it takes about 15-20 minutes to reach the venue.

 james@khaleejtimes.com